OCA/sale-workflow/sale_invoice_frequency/readme/USAGE.md

 1. Go to *Sales/Configuration/Invoicing frequency* and create your custom frequencies.
-2. Set these frequencies in the customer form *Sales and purchases* tab.
+2. Set these frequencies in the customer form *Invoicing* tab.
 3. When a sale is created, the Invoicing frequency of the field `partner_id` is propagated.
 4. An user can change Invoicing frequency on sales and customers if has